Saturday, 28 June 2025

 However facing down the overwhelming domination of Russia in arms and manpower will require some measure of unity among resisting countries.
 Moody evaluates the will to resist in each of the other states in the region, with varying results.
 Shakiest in his view is Germany, sadly enough as they are the largest West European nation in terms of population and economy.
 He sees them as still attached to the Ostpolitik of a now vanished era, hankering after the benefits of rapprochement with Russia in terms of trade and energy supply, and too ashamed of past militarism to convey deterrence in our period of heightened tensions.
 The description of shortages among German forces was both laughable and excruciating.
 There are signs that attitudes are changing and resources are being redirected: the question is, will it be too little, too late?

-There are gaps.
+There are gaps in Moody's coverage.
 Sweden has recently joined NATO, like Finland, an example of Russian aggression producing the opposite rather than the desired effect, a strengthening rather than weakening of NATO.
-There was hardly any analysis of this, of how the Swedish people currently feel about, or of the history and culture of Sweden, even though they are a much larger player than most of the others.
-There is a direct history of Swedish and Russian confrontation, for example Charles V’s invasion of Russia (Poltova, where he was finally defeated, is in Ukraine).
+There was hardly any analysis of this, of how the Swedish people currently feel about it, or of the history and culture of Sweden, even though they are a much larger player than most of the others.
+There is a direct history of Swedish and Russian confrontation, for example Charles XII’s invasion of Russia (Poltova, where he was finally defeated, is in Ukraine).
 Sweden built castles across their then domains in Finland to keep the Russians out.
 Napoleon finally wrested the Grand Duchy of Finland from the Swedes and gifted it to the Czar, with whom he was temporarily allied, leading to a century of Russian rule.

 An even bigger omission is some sort of handle on Russian motivation.
 Yes it is clear that Russia under Putin is deeply antagonistic towards the rest of Europe – but why?
-Is it the age old fear of invasion from the West, following in the footsteps of Charles V, Napoleon and Hitler?
+Is it the age old fear of invasion from the West, following in the footsteps of Charles XII, Napoleon and Hitler?
 Is it the constriction of geography?
-Russia’s only maritime outlets are via the Black Sea and the Baltic, both leading to narrow straits firmly in the control of NATO member states.
+Russia’s only westward subarctic maritime outlets are via the Black Sea and the Baltic, both leading to narrow straits firmly in the control of NATO member states.
 Or is it just the remembrance of past glories?
-Is it even that rather 19th century romantic nationalism with Russia as the state destined to rule the world?
+Is it even a Russified version of that rather 19th century romantic nationalism in which Russia is the state destined to rule the world?
 Sadly this is the odious view of Patriarch Kirill, leader of the Russian Orthodox Church, who has backed the unprovoked onslaught upon Ukraine, and clearly identifies these massacres as the will of Jesus Christ.
 Or is Kirill perhaps simply too aware of what would happen to him if he didn’t support his master, who is not Jesus but Putin?
 We don’t know, but if we did we might be able to counter the poison.
 There are more economic, spiritual and cultural prosperities available to Russia as a participant with the West than as a foe.
 Why can’t they see them?

 Some conclusions: